Schroedinger-Hat/schroedinger-hat-website/README.md

 <!-- ROADMAP -->

 ## Roadmap
-Currently aiming for the v2 release.
+Currently working on some improvements after initial release.

 Check out the [milestone](https://github.com/schroedinger-Hat/schroedinger-hat-website/milestones) and the the [open issues](https://github.com/schroedinger-Hat/schroedinger-hat-website/issues) if you would like to contribute.